nEXam-App/nEXam-doc/Use_Case_Specification/use_case_setExamFinished.md

 ![Basic Flow](https://github.com/nEXam-App/nEXam-doc/blob/main/diagrams/basic%20flow.jpg)

 ### 2.2 Set finished
-By clicking on a switchbutton and answering the up poping dialog with 'yes' the user can set the exam on finished
+By clicking on a switch button and answering the confirm dialog with 'yes' the user can set the exam to finished.
+With setting an exam to finish, the user can also change the sorting order on the dashboard.

 ## 3. Activity Diagram
 ### 3.1 Activity Diagram